justinhaaheim/Coaching-App---React-Native/README.md

 ## Project Plan

+#### Starting:
+- [x] Install node, watchman, react-native, yarn.
+Figure what the heck those things actually do.
+- [x] Evaluate viability/preferability of Expo development platform.
+- [x] Hello world.
+Experiment with text layout
+- [x] Extend TouchableOpacity, drawing from F8 app button implementation, to create buttons that toggle (select and deselect)
+- [x] Determine best place for the relatively simple application logic, and how to make use of *state*.
+- [x] Hook up: buttons add and remove text to/from text field below.
+- [x] Compile and test on physical device.
+- [x] Add an app icon and a launch screen, because vanity.

 #### Next up:
 - [ ] Create a side "hamburger" menu
 - [ ] Create an About page, and list any necessary copyrights/attributions